Gaussian-LIC2: LiDAR-Inertial-Camera Gaussian Splatting SLAM: Experiment Results

 We first evaluate localization performance against state-of-the-art traditional LiDAR-Inertial-Camera SLAM systems, including optimization-based LVI-SAM~\cite{shan2021lvi} and filter-based R3LIVE~\cite{lin2022r} and FAST-LIVO2~\cite{zheng2024fast}.
 We also include two neural SLAM methods: PIN-SLAM~\cite{pan2024pin}, a neural LiDAR SLAM approach utilizing point-based NeRF for geometry-only reconstruction, and DBA-Fusion~\cite{zhou2024dba}, which integrates IMU data into DROID-SLAM~\cite{teed2021droid}, currently the most advanced neural visual SLAM framework.
 We run PIN-SLAM by feeding in undistorted LiDAR point clouds.

 Furthermore, to evaluate both the localization and photo-realistic mapping performances of the entire system, we compare against photo-realistic radiance-field-based SLAM, including both NeRF-based and 3DGS-based.
 1) \textbf{NeRF-based}: As no related LiDAR-Camera system is publicly available, we adapt the state-of-the-art RGB-D NeRF-based method Co-SLAM~\cite{wang2023co} with pseudo RGB-D input by merging LiDAR scans.
 When rendering the full image, we use SPNet~\cite{wang2024scale} to complete the LiDAR depth maps for depth-guided sampling.
 2) \textbf{3DGS-based}: We compare with the state-of-the-art RGB-only method MonoGS~\cite{matsuki2024gaussian}, which elegantly derives pose gradients.
 Given the scarcity of available LiDAR-Camera 3DGS-based methods, we run the state-of-the-art RGB-D 3DGS-based approach SplaTAM~\cite{keetha2024splatam} using pseudo RGB-D images.
-We also compare against the RGB-D inertial method, MM3DGS-SLAM~\cite{sun2024mm3dgs}, which extends SplaTAM by incorporating IMU data, and include a comparison with the LiDAR-Inertial-Camera Gaussian Splatting SLAM framework Gaussian-LIC~\cite{lang2024gaussian}, where the sky modeling is disabled to facilitate depth rendering.
-For fair comparison, all methods are evaluated without loop closure and post-processing.
+We also compare against the RGB-D inertial method, MM3DGS-SLAM~\cite{sun2024mm3dgs}, which extends SplaTAM by incorporating IMU data, and include a comparison with our previous LiDAR-Inertial-Camera 3DGS-based SLAM framework Gaussian-LIC~\cite{lang2025gaussian}, where the sky modeling is disabled to enable valid depth rendering.
+Additional comparison results, including those against the recent LiDAR-Inertial-Camera-based method GS-LIVM~\cite{xie2024gs}, are provided in the supplementary material (Sec.~\ref{sec:gslivm}).
+For fairness, all methods are evaluated without loop closure and post-processing.